Get 15% Welcome Bonus on your first deposit.

 Strategy 3: Range Trading (Gold Does This More Often Than You Think)

 Gold spends a lot of time forming horizontal ranges between clear support and resistance.
+You simply:

 • Buy near support